Options dwindle for voters diagnosed with covid-19 as Election Day draws near

 Sudden illness is an impediment to voting every election year, typically for a small number of Americans.
 Many provisions to help those voters apply exclusively to people who are hospitalized.

-But with some 70,000 new cases of covid-19 recorded each day, a swath of Americans larger than the population of Wyoming or Vermont will probably contract the disease in the 10 days leading up to Nov.
-3, which is now five days away.
+But with around 70,000 new cases of the coronavirus being recorded each day, a swath of Americans larger than the population of Wyoming or Vermont will probably contract the disease in the 10 days leading up to Nov.
+3, which is now just days away.
 The number of people affected is greater still when accounting for those who quarantine not because they are diagnosed but because they had contact with an infected person.

 Many of these people will already have voted or will not be eligible to vote.
 But for those who intended to vote in person, the options are dwindling.